surfer190/fixes/docs/python/tornado-web-server.md

 * An asynchronous function returns before it is finished
 * They do work in the background before triggering a future action
 * Synchronous functions do everything they need to do before returning
-* asynchronous functions by definition interact differently with their callers - there is no free way to make a syncronous function asyncronous
+* asynchronous functions by definition interact differently with their callers - there is no free way to make a synchronous function asynchronous
 * systems like gevent use lightweight threads to offer performance comparable to asynchronous systems, but they do not actually make things asynchronous

 Styles of asynchronous interfaces: